 The CMAXX Plasma Extraction System NanoFiber MERV 15 filtration efficiency rating is the highest available in the industry.

-Camfil APC, maker of Farr Gold Series industrial dust collector systems, has provided this FAQ to help answer common questions about the unique challenges of dust collection and fume handling for plasma cutting systems.
+This FAQ is provided to help answer common questions about the unique challenges of dust collection and fume handling for plasma cutting systems.

 HOW DO I DETERMINE IF MY METAL DUST IS FLAMMABLE OR EXPLOSIVE?

 There is no quick and easy way to know if your dust is explosive because every operation is different.
 Getting your dust tested is the only way to know for sure.
 These metal dusts are the most hazardous: aluminum, magnesium, carbon steel, stainless steel, niobium, tantalum, titanium, zirconium, and hafnium.
 Most ground metals create dust with active carbons that are combustible.
 In addition, rust inhibitors, coolants, paints and/or other fugitive materials can combine into an explosive mixture in the dust collector.
 Under OSHA’s General Duty Clause, Section 5(a)(1), it’s an employer’s responsibility to identify and abate hazards in the work place.
 We recommend that dusts generated during metalworking processes be lab tested to determine your dusts’ physical properties and explosibility tested to determine if it has explosive properties.
 OSHA requires employers to have records identifying the dust generated in your application.

 WHAT NFPA REQUIREMENTS DO I NEED TO COMPLY WITH?